-The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana Product:
+The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana:

 The following symbol or other easily recognizable mark issued by the Commission that indicates that the product is harmful to children:

+935 CMR 501.105(5)(d) shall apply to Marijuana-infused Tinctures and topicals produced by an MTC for transport to another Licensee in compliance with 935 CMR 501.105(8): Inventory.

+Labeling of Repackaged Marijuana.
+Prior to Repackaged Marijuana being sold, the Retailer shall place a legible, firmly Affixed label on which the wording is no less than 1/16 of an inch in size on each container of Marijuana that it prepares for retail sale,

+The Affixed label shall contain at a minimum the following information:

+The name and registration number of the Cultivator that produced the Marijuana;

+Business or trade name of licensee that packaged the product, if different from the Cultivator;

+Date of Harvest;

+Type of Marijuana or name of strain;

+The full Cannabinoid Profile of the Marijuana contained within the Repackaged Product, including the amount of delta-nine-tetrahydrocannabinol (∆9-THC) and other Cannabinoids in the package;

+Weight in grams of usable marijuana used in product;

+A batch number, sequential serial number, and bar code when used, to identify the batch associated with manufacturing and Processing;

+A statement and a seal that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with M.G.L. c.
+94G, § 15;

+This statement, including capitalization:

+“This product has not been analyzed or approved by the FDA.
+There is limited information on the side effects of using this product, and there may be associated health risks.
+Marijuana use during pregnancy and breast-feeding may pose potential harms.
+It is against the law to drive or operate machinery when under the influence of this product.
+KEEP THIS PRODUCT AWAY FROM CHILDREN.”;

+The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana:

+The following symbol or other easily recognizable mark issued by the Commission that indicates that the product is harmful to children:

 In circumstances where the labeling of the Marijuana Product is unreasonable or impractical, the MTC may include the labeling information on a peel-back label or may place the product in a sealed bag with an insert or additional, easily readable label firmly Affixed to that bag.

-In circumstances where the labeling of the Marijuana Product is unreasonable or impractical, the MTC may include the labeling information on a peel-back label or may place the product in a sealed bag with an insert or additional, easily readable label firmly Affixed to that bag.
+In circumstances where the labeling of the Marijuana Product is unreasonable or impractical, the MTC may include the labeling information on a peel-back label or may place the product in a take-away bag with an insert or additional, easily readable placed within that bag.

-935 CMR 501.105(5)(a) shall not apply to Marijuana packaged for transport of wholesale cultivated Marijuana in compliance with 935 CMR 501.105(13), provided however, that the MTC is responsible for compliance with 935 CMR 501.105(5) for all Marijuana Products sold or displayed for Patients.

-935 CMR 501.105(5)(b) shall apply to edible Marijuana Products produced by an MTC for transport to another MTC in compliance with 935 CMR 501.105(13) and shall be in addition to any regulation regarding the appearance of edible Marijuana Products under 935 CMR 501.150.

-935 CMR 501.105(5)(c) shall apply to Marijuana concentrates and extracts produced by an MTC for transport to another MTC in compliance with 935 CMR 501.105(13).

-935 CMR 501.105(5)(d) shall apply to Marijuana-infused Tinctures and topicals producedbyan935 CMR 501.105(13).
+CMOs shall comply with the labeling requirements in 935 CMR 500.105(5): Labeling of Marijuana and Marijuana Products for all adult-use sales and 935 CMR 501.105(5): Labeling of Marijuana and Marijuana Products for all medical-use sales.

 Packaging of Marijuana and Marijuana Products.

-Tamper or Child-resistant Packaging.
-MTCs engaged in product manufacturing operations shall ensure that all Marijuana Products that are provided for sale to Registered Qualifying Patients shall be sold in tamper or child-resistant packaging.
-To be in compliance with 935 CMR 501.105(6), Licensees shall ensure:
+Child-resistant Packaging.
+MTCs engaged in product manufacturing operations shall ensure that all Marijuana and Marijuana Products that are provided for sale to Registered Qualifying Patients shall be sold in child-resistant packaging.
+To comply with 935 CMR 501.105(6): Packaging of Marijuana and Marijuana Products, Licensees shall ensure:

-That to the extent it is not unreasonably impracticable for the specific type of product, Marijuana Products are packaged in containers that are:
+That to the extent it is not Unreasonably Impracticable for the specific type of product, Marijuana Products are packaged in containers that are:

 Opaque and plain in design;

-Not be able to be opened easily with scissors if appealing to children;
+Do not use bright colors, cartoon characters and other features designed to appeal to minors;